Citation, DOI & article data

-Patients may be asymptomatic or present with symptoms similar to a mechanical bowel obstruction such as nausea/vomiting, distension, and reduced or absent bowel movements.
-Bowel sounds may also be absent.
+Patients may be asymptomatic or present with symptoms similar to mechanical bowel obstruction such as nausea/vomiting, distension, and reduced or absent bowel movements.
+Bowel sounds may also be absent 12.

-Adynamic ileus can be caused by a number of conditions:
+Adynamic ileus can be caused by several conditions:

 - sepsis: especially gram-negative bacteria

 - intra-abdominal inflammation and peritonitis

 - acute mesenteric ischemia: ileus limited to a vascular territory 10

 The cause of ileus is thought to be complex and multifactorial, involving bowel inflammation 6, inhibitory neural reflexes 7, and neurohormonal peptides 8.

 Some degree of ileus is a normal and expected finding after abdominal surgery, including C-section 9.
 Conventional recovery times have been reported as 4: